 Piano Notes 2017-18

-Piano Notes were published in early 2017, and offer students and teachers a wealth of practical advice for the entire ABRSM (Associated Board of the Royal Schools of Music examination board) piano syllabus from Grade 1 through to Grade 8, which started in January 2017 and goes through to Spring 2019.
-The notes include all…
+Piano Notes were published in early 2017.
+They offer students and teachers a wealth of practical advice.
+This advice covers the entire ABRSM (Associated Board of the Royal Schools of Music examination board) piano syllabus.
+The syllabus spans from Grade 1 through to Grade 8 and it started in January 2017 and goes through to…

-The Mindful Pianist is a new book written by British pianist, author, teacher, composer, researcher, examiner and adjudicator, Mark Tanner (pictured above).
-This volume forms part of EPTA‘s, or European Piano Teachers Association, Piano Professional Series, and is published by Faber Music.
-I invited Mark to answer twelve questions about his life and diverse career…
+The Mindful Pianist is a book written by British pianist, author, teacher, composer, researcher, examiner and adjudicator, Mark Tanner.
+This volume forms part of EPTA’s, or European Piano Teachers Association, Piano Professional Series, and is published by Faber Music.
+I invited Mark to answer twelve questions about his life and diverse career as a musician.
+You’ve…

 10 Top Tips To Pass Your Piano Exam

-As the new term gets underway, many will be preparing for music exams at the end of the year and the aim of this post is to provide a few extra pointers and ideas for last-minute preparations.
-Once the pieces have been learnt, scales, arpeggios and technical work is all in place, and the dreaded…
+As the new term gets underway, many will be preparing for music exams at the end of the year.
+The aim of this post is to provide a few extra pointers and ideas for last-minute preparations Once the pieces have been learned, scales, arpeggios and technical work is all in place, how can students feel…

 Do Piano Exams Matter?

-On returning from my holiday, I enjoyed reading Rosie Millard’s recent interesting and thought-provoking article in The Telegraph deliberating over the benefits of music exams (you can read it here).
+On returning from my holiday, I enjoyed reading Rosie Millard’s recent interesting and thought-provoking article in The Telegraph deliberating over the benefits of music exams.
 She labels herself a ‘pushy’ parent, although I don’t find her approach particularly ‘pushy’.
-I think her concerns are fairly natural amongst parents who want…
+I think her concerns are fairly natural amongst parents who want their children to succeed.
+This…

 It’s all in the Preparation: 5 Top Tips

 Preparation is key when it comes to learning your piano pieces.
-Some exam boards (such as ABRSM) have made the selection process easier by providing recordings of all works for every grade, including alternative pieces, enabling pupils to choose their favourites effortlessly.
-Once a programme has been decided, the hard graft commences and the earlier…
+Some exam boards have simplified the selection process.
+They provide recordings of all works for every grade.
+This includes alternative pieces, enabling pupils to choose their favourites effortlessly.
+Once a programme has been decided, the hard work begins.
+The earlier stages of practice and…